Dry Skin Skin Care Tips for Dry Skin

 How to protect dry skin in winter

 Dry indoor air and cold temperatures outside make winter a very stressful time for dry skin.
-Our Tip: The Cold Protection Cream is your perfect companion for a winter walk.
-Applied on top of your daily cream for dry skin, it protects the skin like a winter coat and prevents it from damage and drying out.
+Our Tip: Switch to a heavier, lipid-rich moisturizer during the winter to protect your skin from drying out.
+And don’t forget to include the rest of your body in your skincare regimen!
 Our rich body butter pampers very dry skin with nourishing lipids after a warm shower for a full-body spa experience.